Ziang-Lu/Design-Patterns/4-Behavioral Patterns/6-Chain of Responsibility Pattern/Chain of Responsibility Pattern.md

 ## Applicability

 * When we need to<u> avoid the coupling between the sender of a request and its receiver</u>
-* When <u>it should be possible that more than one receiver can handle the request</u>
+* When <u>it should be possible that more than one receiver can handle the request</u>, and new handlers can be added dynamically into the code
+* When the order in which the request is handled is important

 *=> Implementing a request directly within the class that sends it is inflexible, because it couples the class to a particular receiver, and makes it impossible to support multiple receivers.*